natasharamburrun/WDI-34-Project-2---App/README.md

 #### planned features

 Achieved the main requirements to showcase images for hairstyles however I would like to aim to add additional features including
-- An input field to include the name and email of the person who leaves a comment
+- An input field to include the name and email of the person who leaves a comment - currently not active
 - Star rating system
 - Google maps as an API
 - Booking system
-- Information on the styles of hair and feature a search button to enable clients to search for what look they would like to achieve.
+- Information on the styles of hair
+- feature a search button to enable clients to search for what look they would like to achieve.
-- "add a picture" link to only show up on the hairdressers login page
-- about page
 - like and follow

-change for deployment